bounswe/bounswe2023group9/reports/lab_report_09.md

 ## Planned vs. Actual
 - Issue [#581](https://github.com/bounswe/bounswe2023group9/issues/581) - Sending a review request requires the assignment of reviewers randomly.
 We did not talk about it explicitly and planned for this week.
 But since it is a part of the method, we implemented it.
+- Issue [#567](https://github.com/bounswe/bounswe2023group9/issues/567) - We did design and connect it to API's but not tested well and design carefully.
+We will merge it in next week.
 ## Your plans for the next week
 | Description | Issue | Assignee | Due | Estimated Duration |
 | --- | --- | --- | --- | --- |